 Mirta Stantic, PhD

 How come some of us are so great at recognizing faces in everyday life, while others struggle so much?
 How does your ability to recognize that a face belongs to someone relate to your ability to remember them?
+How does the environment in which you encounter a face contribute to your ability to learn it?

 selected publications

-1. Individuals with developmental prosopagnosia show independent impairments in face perception, face memory and face matching.
+2. Individuals with developmental prosopagnosia show independent impairments in face perception, face memory and face matching.

 Mirta Stantic, Zoe Pounder, Sarah Bate, Tirta Susilo, Caroline Catmur, and Geoffrey Bird